Please note that the TimeRef website is currently being redesigned. This page shows what the rest of site will eventually look like.

 Charles VIII of France died due to complications that occurred after banging his head on a low doorway as he walked through a dimly lit Amboise Castle.
 He was succeeded by Louis XII.

 After his success at the battle of Novara Louis XII was able to take control of the city of Milan and it's surrounding area.

-Wolsey negotiated a peace treaty between England and France whereby Louis XII married Henry's younger sister Mary and had to pay Henry pension money owed to him under the treaty of Etaples.
+Wolsey negotiated a peace treaty between England and France whereby King Louis XII married the younger sister Mary of Henry VIII and had to pay Henry pension money owed to him under the treaty of Etaples.
 Peace should be maintained not less than a year after the first of them should die.

-Louis XII died at the age of 52 leaving Mary a widow.
+King Louis XII of France died at the age of 52 leaving Mary a widow.
 His nephew, Francis, became the next king of France.